Port Authority of Allegheny County provides public transportation throughout Pittsburgh and Allegheny County.

-- Park and Ride: Lots are located throughout Allegheny County with many locations along busways and T lines.
-We offer 53 lots with nearly 13,000 spaces.
+- Park and Ride: Lots and garages are available throughout Allegheny County, with many located along busways and T lines.
+We offer 54 locations with more than 14,000 parking spaces.

 - Light Rail: The T is a 26.2-mile light rail system that runs from the North Shore and Downtown Pittsburgh through Pittsburgh's southern neighborhoods and many South Hills suburbs.

-- HOV: The Wabash HOV provides a quick connection for motorists traveling between the Downtown/South Side area and the Route 51 corridor.
+- HOV Tunnel: The Wabash Tunnel provides a quick connection for motorists traveling between the Downtown/South Side area and the Route 51 corridor.

 - Monongahela Incline: The incline is a popular tourist attraction that also serves daily commuters.
 The upper station is in the city's Mt.
 Washington neighborhood and the lower station is located at Station Square, where riders may transfer to the T.

 Economic Development Support

 Port Authority plays an increasingly significant role in economic development efforts and community vitality within Pittsburgh and throughout Allegheny County's communities.